claygregory/jfitbit/README.md

-#jFitbit
+# jFitbit

-jFitbit is an unofficial Java Fitbit client.
-While Fitbit provides an official API for fetching daily summaries, intraday resolution data is generally unavailable.
-This client accesses the JSON endpoints backing the web graphs to download intraday data.
+jFitbit was created at a time when Fitbit refused to offer intraday data access via the official API, except to partner applications.
+To work around this limitation, jFitbit scrapes the endpoints backing the web graphs to download intraday data.
+Fitbit has since changed their stance: individuals are now granted personal access to intraday data (only for the account associated with the API key), without question.
+So in 2017, if you're looking for access to your personal Fitbit data, this client is no longer necessary.
+It continues to function, but I'd generally recommend going the officially supported route whenever possible.

-This client currently supports fetching the following data:
+This client currently supports the following data:

  * Calorie burn/activity level on a 5-minute interval
  * Floor count on a 5-minute interval (if device supported)